lib-uoguelph-ca/intro-to-python/_steps/functions.md

 ![Documentation for the print function](../assets/images/print-documentation.png)

 Here we see that first argument this function takes is called `objects`.
 You might also notice that `objects` listed with a asterisk, which signifies that we can provide multiple values for this argument.
-There are also a list of other arguments listed, such as the `sep` and `end` arguments.
+This argument is a bit greedy.
+It will gobble up any non-named arguments that we pass at the beginning of our function call.
+We can see that there are also a other arguments listed, such as the `sep` and `end` arguments.
 One thing that's a bit different here is that these arguments include a default value, which is specified by an equals sign and the value that it will have by default.
+This is another way of showing that an argument is optional.
 If the argument isn't supplied when the function is called, the function will use the default value.

-The `objects` argument is a bit greedy, since it can take multiple values.
-It will gobble up any non-named arguments that we pass at the beginning of our function call.
-The only way we can specify the `sep` or `end` arguments is by passing them as named arguments:
+Since we've got that greedy `objects` argument, the only way we can specify the `sep` or `end` arguments is by passing them as named arguments:

 ```
 print("These are my favourite fruit:")